-Power has received numerous awards for his work as a writer and performer in the field including The Doris Duke Artist Award, a Lucille Lortel Award, a United States Artist Prudential Fellowship, an NEA/TCG Residency Grant, TCG Peter Zeisler Memorial Award, a NYFA Award, and a Joyce Foundation Award.
+Power has received numerous awards for his work as a writer and performer in the field including The Doris Duke Artist Award, a Lucille Lortel Award, a United States Artist Prudential Fellowship, an NEA/TCG Residency Grant, TCG Peter Zeisler Memorial Award, a NYFA Award, a Joyce Foundation Award, and others.

 Power is also a passionate teacher of writing and performance.
 He has held fellowships, residencies and faculty positions at the City College of New York, Princeton University, Occidental College, Wayne State University, The University of Michigan at Flint, and the University of Massachusetts (Amherst).
-Currently, Will Power is on the faculty of Southern Methodist University’s Meadows School of the Arts, and is the Andrew Mellon Playwright in Residence at the Dallas Theater Center.
+Currently Will Power is the Distinguished Visiting Professor of theater at Spelman College in Atlanta.